In order to bring you the best organic produce, some ingredients may differ from those depicted.

-- Pat the fish dry with a paper towel (if using king salmon, cut in half crosswise).
-Season generously with salt and pepper and sprinkle with the crushed coriander and beet powder.
+- Pat the fish dry with a paper towel.
+Season lightly with salt and pepper and sprinkle with the crushed coriander and beet powder.

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.

 Transfer to a plate to cool slightly.
-If using skin-on salmon or snapper, pull off the skin and cut it into pieces to add crunch to the salad.
+If using snapper, pull off the skin; if desired, cut the skin into pieces and set aside for the salad.
 Using a fork, flake the flesh of the fish into bite-size pieces.
 While the fish is cooking and cooling, prepare the salad.

 Make the salad

-- Juice half the lemon; cut half into wedges for garnish.
-[Juice 1 lemon; cut 1 lemon into wedges.]
+- Juice half the lemon; cut the remaining half into wedges for garnish.
+[Juice 1 lemon; cut the remaining lemon into wedges.]

 - Cut away any core from the cabbage; coarsely chop the cabbage.